Kansas lawyer is 'go to guy' in battle against Obama on immigration

 Kobach's interest in immigration issues began when he worked in the Justice Department in the Bush administration.
 Joining in 2001 shortly before the Sept.
 11 attacks on the United States, he led efforts to prevent terrorists from exploiting gaps in the U.S. immigration system.

-Kobach has also helped to draft more than 16 other immigration-related measures around the country including a contentious ordinance in Farmer's Branch, Texas that banned illegal immigrants from renting houses and a law in Kansas requiring voters to bring birth certificates, U.S. passports or citizenship documents to the polls.
+Kobach has also helped to draft more than 16 other immigration-related measures around the country including a contentious ordinance in Farmer's Branch, Texas that banned illegal immigrants from renting houses and a law in Kansas requiring voters to provide birth certificates, U.S. passports or citizenship documents when registering to vote for the first time.

 His immigration activism has been polarizing in Kansas.